$L^{p}$ estimates for joint quasimodes of semiclassical pseudodifferential operators: Quasimodes and semiclassical analysis

 \section{Quasimodes and semiclassical analysis}

 We wish to study functions $u$ so that they approximately solve the equation

 or some similar semiclassical equation.
-By working in coordinate charts and associating each patch with patch on $\R^{n}$, we can write the operator $-h^{2}\Delta-1$ as a semiclassical quantisation of the symbol $p(x,\xi)=|\xi|_{g}^{2}-1$.
+By working in coordinate charts and associating each patch with a patch on $\R^{n}$, we can write the operator $-h^{2}\Delta-1$ as a semiclassical quantisation of a symbol $p(x,\xi)$ which has principal symbol $\sigma_{p}(x,\xi)=|\xi|_{g}^{2}-1$.
 Here we use the left quantisation

-Since we must localise to make sense of \eqref{pdef} it is reasonable to only consider those $u$ which are semiclassically localised in phase space
+Since we must localise to make sense of \eqref{pdef} it is reasonable to only consider those $u$ which are semiclassically localised in phase space.

 \begin{defn} We say that $u$ is semiclassically localised if there is a smooth, compactly supported function $\chi:T^{\star}M\to\R$ so that

 \end{defn}

 Throughout this paper we will use a some key standard results from semiclassical analysis.
 For the readers convenience we record the results here and direct them to \cite{Zworski12} for the proofs and further discussion.